swj1442291549/50BiN/README.md

 `phot_flag` (default: 0) controls which aperture photometry (`apmag`) to be used.
 0: original aperture photometry; 1: aperture photometry with star center refitted by PSF.
 It has no interference with PSF photometry (`psfmag`).

-A reference frame, which will be used to match other frames, is selected based on the number of stars.
+A reference frame, which will be used to match other frames, is selected based on the number of stars and the airmass estimates.
 Note, the size of the catalogue is determined by that of the reference frame.
 The number of stars for the reference frame is set to be `medframe_factor` (default: 1.2) times the mean number.
+The final selection is taken for the frames which has relatively the same star number but with the least airmass.

 Once the reference frame is decided, each star in all other frames is matched by its coordinates.
 This is controlled by `dmatch` (default: 1.0 arcsec), setting the maximum matching distance.